 Without a doubt, the IHRT is a unique opportunity to enjoy some of Southern Maryland’s most undeveloped natural areas.
 Originally built in 1918 as a supply route for the Navy’s Indian Head Powder Factory, this elevated rail bed passes through the Mattawoman Creek stream valley.
 Cyclists, hikers and nature enthusiasts will experience the surroundings of mature forests, natural wetlands, and occasional farmland.
 Wildlife abounds!
 Visiting the IHRT is almost like stepping back in time.

-No parking available directly at Mattingly Avenue trail head.
+No parking available directly at Mattingly Avenue trailhead.
 Park across Route 210 at either the Village Green Town Park or Charlie Wright Park (adjacent to Indian Head Elementary School).
 Right turn off of Route 210 onto Doctor Andrews Way - bear left just before baseball field onto Doctor Mitchell Lane.
-After parking, follow signs/road markings to trail.
+After parking, follow signs/road markings to the trail.

 From Route 301, make a right turn onto Theodore Green Boulevard.
 Approximately ¼ mile, trail parking is on the right side of the road.
 Weekend (only) overflow parking is available at the Charles County Health Department parking lot (intersection of Route 301 and Theodore Green Boulevard).